-- Our only fixed requirement is good writing, and we have no rigid preferences as to subject, style, or genre; however, formulaic “commercial” efforts tend to put us off.
+- Our only fixed requirement is good writing, and we have no rigid preferences as to subject, style, or genre.

 - We rarely publish poems about poetry.
 We tend to avoid prose about academic life.

-- We require a self-addressed, stamped, #10 envelope if you want notification of our decision only; if you want your entire manuscript returned, please send an appropriately sized envelope with sufficient postage.
+- We require a self-addressed, stamped, #10 envelope with postal-mail submissions if you want notification of our decision only; if you want your entire manuscript returned, please send an appropriately sized envelope with sufficient postage.

 Query the magazine before you submit art.
 Send professional, resume information and one or two (at most) sample works of art.
 Do not send art without professional background information.
 This magazine rarely publishes unsolicited art.
 For further information about our policies regarding visual art, read on:

 New Letters publishes photographs, drawings, paintings and even, at times, photographs of three-dimensional work.
 Although placement in the magazine sometimes creates a resonance with a particular piece of writing, we generally do not use art to illustrate the writing.
 Art in New Letters is there for its own sake.

 We have two principle standards for selecting art: Is it fresh, interesting, high-quality work; will it effectively reproduce on the pages of this magazine?